|Back to Main Print This Page Email to a Friend|

 - Treprostinil (Remodulin) is similar to epoprostenol but is more stable.
 It can also be administered using a portable pump that delivers the drug under the skin.
 This is less expensive, cumbersome, and invasive than the delivery methods for epoprostenol.

-PDE5 Inhibitors.
-Sildenafil (Revatio) was approved in 2005 as the first pill for patients with early-stage pulmonary hypertension.
+PDE5 Inhibitors: Sildenafil (Revatio) was approved in 2005 as the first pill for people with early-stage pulmonary hypertension.
 Sildenafil is the same medication contained in the erectile dysfunction drug Viagra.
 However, Revatio is prescribed at a lower dosage than Viagra, and is a different color and shape than Viagra pills.
 A similar medication, tadalafil, is also approved for pulmonary hypertension (Adcirca) and erectile dysfunction (Cialis).

 Treatment for Gastrointestinal Problems